norvig/pytudes/README.md

 # pytudes

-*Etudes* are exercises to practice or demonstrate skills, long used by piano players.
+*Etudes* are musical exercises to practice or demonstrate skills, long used by piano players.

 This project contains **pytudes**&mdash;Python programs to practice or demonstrate skills.